elyse502/AirBnB_clone_v2/web_flask/README.md

 ~ Then later after create a gitIgnore file like this:
    - vi 'gitignore', Then put in 'env' Repo
 ~ After that you can now go ahead and push everything to your GitHub....
-~ Then someone who will need to use Your Repo will just install everything to his/her own PC like this:
+~ Then someone who will need to use Your Repo(Cloning it) will just install everything to his/her own PC like this:
    - pip install -r rquirements.txt
 ```